Youhoney/Rails-Tutorial-Anki-Deck/README.markdown

 5. Navigate to and select the Rails-Tutorial-Anki-Deck.apkg

 ### To get a quick idea of what the cards contain
 Check out Rails-Tutorial-Anki-Deck-Quick-Look.txt.
-This text document is _not_ a replacement for the actual Anki package; it doesn't contain images, or an indication of which cards should be double-sided.
+That text document is _not_ a replacement for the actual Anki package; it doesn't contain images, or an indication of which cards should be double-sided.